BioDAS/biodas.github.io/wiki/Everything_DAS.md

 The registry produces it's own sources.xml in response to the url request <http://www.dasregistry.org/das1/sources> and this can be used by clients to get information on the many DAS sources available around the world and what there capabililties are.
-Currently there is no way of clients finding out if the registry knows if the sources are valid or not.
+Clients can now find out if the data sources are valid or not due to a "valid" tag in the prop elements returned for each source in the sources.xml from the sources request.

 Setting up a DAS client
 -----------------------